 Around 25% of heat lost from an un-insulated home goes through the roof.
 The good news is you can easily install roof insulation

-So, how much you save by insulating your loft or attic?
-The uSwitch guide makes it easy to find out how to insulate your roof and save money on your energy bills.
+So, how much could you save by installing loft or attic insulation in your home?
+This uSwitch guide makes it easy to find out how to insulate your roof and save money on your energy bills.

-How much could I save by insulating my loft?Numbers from the Energy Saving Trust indicate that you could save, depending on the size of your home, up to £250 a year simply by adding roof insulation.
+How much could I save through loft insulation?Numbers from the Energy Saving Trust indicate that you could save, depending on the size of your home, up to £250 a year simply by adding roof insulation.

 |Loft Insulation||Detached house||Semi-detached house||Mid-terrace||Detached bungalow|